-The fact is, the very best thing you can do for yourself is secure the financing for your car loan before you ever walk into the dealership.
-That way, you can take your time and familiarize yourself with the terms of the loan without a pushy salesperson or the tempting new car smell to distract you.
+Before you walk into the auto dealership, the very best thing you can do for yourself is secure the financing for your car loan.
+That way, you can take your time and familiarize yourself with the terms of the loan without pressure from a salesperson or the tempting new car smell to distract you.

 Not convinced?
 These three common financing scams may just change your mind.

 The Spot Delivery Scam.
 Several days after buying a car, the dealership informs you that your financing fell through.
 If you don’t return to the dealership to sign a new contract (at a jacked up interest rate, and often with more money required in down payment), they will report the car as stolen.

 What happened?
 The dealership is exploiting the “Subject to Financing” clause, which means that even though you signed the contract, the deal isn’t official until the loan is finalized.
 People with lower credit scores are an easy target, because they are likely to believe they have no option but to accept the new, higher-interest terms.
 While the finance manager who ran your credit report knew exactly what you would qualify for before handing you the keys, if financing fell through, it’s not your car.

 So now what?
 Get to your Credit Union!
 Secure new financing, and take a check to the dealership to settle up.
 If you are unable to get a loan and must return the car, you are legally entitled to have your trade-in and down payment refunded.
 If the trade-in is sold already, the dealership should pay you for it.

 How to avoid it?
 The simplest way is to get your financing in advance, especially if you have less-than-perfect credit.
 If you do get dealer financing, ask for written proof that the loan is approved before you drive away in the car.